-Owning a toll free number also makes your business appear more professional.
-Imagine a business that advertises a professional and corporate 800 number or a 1800 number as opposed to a standard mobile or cell phone number.
-The company with the toll free number is probably more likely to attract customer attention.
+Owning a toll-free number also makes your business appear more professional.
+Imagine a business that advertises a professional and corporate 800 number or an 1800 number as opposed to a standard mobile or cell phone number.
+The company with the toll-free number is probably more likely to attract customer attention.
 It is one of the most cost-effective ways to promote your brand.

 Why Is There More Than One Code?

-However, the market for 800 numbers became saturated as more and more businesses starting using toll free numbers.
-This lead to an exhaustion of 800 numbers and a need for more toll free prefixes.
+However, the market for 800 numbers became saturated as more and more businesses started using toll-free numbers.
+This led to an exhaustion of 800 numbers and a need for more toll-free prefixes.
 To satisfy the demand: